-Description A detached house.
-Accommodation ON GROUND FLOOR: Vestibule, Hall, Lounge/Dining Room (Open Plan), Kitchen and Toilet.
-ON UPPER FLOOR: Three Bedrooms and Bathroom.
-Gross internal floor area (m2) Approximately 87 square metres.
-Neighbourhood and location The property forms part of a now established residential development overlooking the Crinan Canal within Cairnbaan, conveniently located for all available facilities in the nearby town of Lochgilphead.
-Age Built around 2003.
-Weather Dry and bright after previously windy and wet spell.
-Chimney stacks None.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Description Semi-detached bungalow.
+Accommodation on ground floor: vestibule, hallway, lounge, kitchen/dining area, three bedrooms and bathroom.
+Gross internal floor area (m2) Approximately 80 sq.m.
+Neighbourhood and location The property enjoys a secluded position within the village of Cairnbaan relatively conveniently located for town centre facilities in nearby Lochgilphead.
+Age Built around 1992.
+Weather Sunny after showers continuing an unsettled spell.
+Chimney stacks None Chimney stacks Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Sloping roofs were visually inspected with the aid of Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and clad with tiles incorporating lead valleys and plastic verge fittings.
-Access to the roof space is through a hatch over the landing.
-The roof is formed with timber trusses and incorporates caber board
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe

-Roofing including roof space sarking.
-The main walls are confirmed as being of timber frame construction.
-Insulation is provided over the joists to various thickness.
-Our inspection was from the hatch only.
+Roofing including roof space roof space is partly floored.
+There is a plastic cold water storage tank and some stored items.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 The rainwater goods are plastic with gutters of half round design.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of timber frame construction with an outer leaf of rendered block and facing brick base course.
-Windows ovternal doors and inima Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+The main walls are of timber frame construction with an outer leaf of rendered block/brick.
+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-WINDOWS: PVC sealed unit double glazed windows dated 2002.
-DOORS: The entrance doors to front and rear are timber double glazed.
-JOINERY: There are timber roofline features.
+Windows: the original white aluminium double glazed windows dated 1991 remain.
+Doors: the entrance door at the front is timber and the rear door is timber with a double glazed panel.
+Joinery: there are timber roof line features.
 External decorations Visually inspected.
-Paint or preservative stain finished.
-Conservatories / porches None.
-Communal Communal areas None.
-Garages and permanent outbuildings None, the small timber shed is not considered to be a permanent outbuilding.
+Paint or preservative stain finish.
+Conservatories / porches None Communal areas None Garages and permanent outbuildings Visually inspected.
+The two poor timber sheds are not considered permanent outbuildings.
 Outside areas and boundaries Visually inspected.
-There is garden grounds to the front, sides and rear of the property which slopes up at the rear.
-The garden is laid under grass, slabs, stones, timber decking and planting areas.
-Boundaries are formed by the line of the road and by fencing.
+There is garden ground to the front, side and rear of the property laid under grass, slabs, stones and planting areas.
+Boundaries are mostly obscured but where visible, are formed by fences.